Metacorp

 • Public notice

-• Public hearing at project site
+• Public hearing at the project site

 • Written objections/suggestions